Cotter

 During Authentication

-When you are authenticating users using Trusted Devices, Biometric or Pin, Cotter allows you to optionally request OAuth Tokens to be returned in addition to the .
+When you are authenticating users using Trusted Devices, Biometric or Pin, Cotter allows you to optionally request OAuth Tokens to be returned in addition to the Event token.
 The authentication_method specified will be either TRUSTED_DEVICE, BIOMETRIC or PIN.

 Trusted Device Authentication

-In the , you would follow this guide to When the user successfully authenticated, either from a Trusted Device or when the user approved a login from a Non-Trusted Device, you would receive a
+In the React Native SDK, you would follow this guide to request authentication using Trusted Devices.
+When the user successfully authenticated, either from a Trusted Device or when the user approved a login from a Non-Trusted Device, you would receive a JSON Response about the event and a signature.

 To also receive OAuth Tokens, modify your code by adding getOAuthToken = true in the parameters: